inno-robolab/InnoSimulator/Docs/HowToUse.md

 4. After scene will be loaded, the autonomous moving object should spawn inside of a chosen map.
 You will see...
     ![MainMenu](../Docs/Media/SimView02.png)

-5. In the bottom of the screen you can a control bar.
+5. In the bottom of the screen you can see a control bar.
 To start simaltions the simulator have to be connected to Apollo.
 If connection was established successfully Rosbridge connection status on control bar should change from `Connecting` to `Connected`.

     ![MainMenu](../Docs/Media/SimControlBar.png)